 Products sold and bought through Etsy range from art, clothing, jewelry and other decorative objects to arts and crafts supplies.
 After the launch of Etsy, the company registered almost immediate success, reaching up to a million in sales within a couple of years.
-The annual merchandise sales volume has been on a steady increase, rising from 170 thousand U.S. dollars in 2005 to 3.9 billion U.S. dollars in 2018.
-The company generated revenue of around 604 million U.S. dollars in 2018.
-Most of the company’s revenue is generated from its marketplace segment.
-Marketplace revenue is primarily comprised of the 5 percent transaction fee that an Etsy seller pays for each completed transaction, inclusive of shipping fees charged, the listing fee of $0.20 they pays for each item they lists on Etsy.com, and Etsy Payments, the company's payment processing service.
+The annual gross merchandise sales volume has been on a steady increase, rising from 170 thousand U.S. dollars in 2005 to 4.7 billion U.S. dollars in 2019.
+The platform's parent company generated revenue of around 818.79 million U.S. dollars in 2018.
+Most of Etsy Inc.'s revenue is generated from its marketplace segment.
+Marketplace revenue is primarily comprised of the fees a seller pays the company for marketplace activities.
+Services revenue is comprised of the fees a seller pays the company for optional services such as advertising, and Etsy Shipping Labels.

-In 2018, the number of active sellers through Etsy stood at 2.1 million and the site had 39.4 million active buyers who had bought goods through the platform.
+In 2019, the number of active sellers on the Etsy.com platform stood at 2.5 million and the site had 45.7 million active buyers who had bought goods through the platform.
 Etsy has been able to build a loyal customer base as is reflected in its distribution of active buyers, where approximately 60 percent of its annual gross merchandise sales in 2018 were repeat purchases.
 Etsy has also been able to implement and manage a strong mobile strategy.
-Since 2014, more than half of all web visits to Etsy were through mobile platforms and 55 percent of the company’s gross merchandise sales volume was generated from the use of mobile devices.
+Since 2014, more than half of all web visits to Etsy were through mobile platforms and 58 percent of the company’s gross merchandise sales volume was generated from the use of mobile devices.